6 Worst Landscape Pests in Jacksonville

 Lawns damaged by Southern chinch bugs have yellow and brown patches of grass, which eventually turn into patches of dead grass if the problem gets bad enough.

 Young nymphs are orange-red with a white stripe on their backs, while adult southern chinch bugs are 1/5th of an inch long and have black bodies, white overlapping wings, and orange legs.
 They are active from early June to late summer.
+This is one reason why pest control is a crucial part of summer lawn care in Jacksonville.

 3. Mole Crickets